himmAllRight/himmAllRight-source/content/post/creating-website-tests-pages.md

 ##### Testing Posts

 Next, lets test that all of the *posts* are being served.
-This test work *exactly* the same as *test_page_served*, except we are using the `post_url` fixture instead of `page_url` to supply the links to test:
+This test works *exactly* the same as *test_page_served*, except we are using the `post_url` fixture instead of `page_url` to supply the links to test: